mdmarek/topo/README.md

 Topo works through three simple compositions of channels to form pipelines:
 `Merge`, `Shuffle`, and `Partition`.

-A shuffle takes n input channels and connects them to m output channels.
-Each message from one of the n input channels is sent to a random output channel.
+`Merge` takes _n_ input channels and merges them into one output channel.

-A partition takes n input channels and connects them to m output channels.
-Each message from one of the n input channels is checked for a numeric key, this is moduled by m, and the message is sent to the corresponding output channel.
+`Shuffle` takes _n_ input channels and connects them to _m_ output channels.
+Each message from one of the _n_ input channels is sent to a random output channel.

-A merge takes n input channels and merges them into one output channel.
+`Partition` takes _n_ input channels and connects them to _m_ output channels.
+Each message from one of the _n_ input channels is checked for a numeric key, this is moduled by _m_, and the message is sent to the corresponding output channel.